Blog | Personal Finance

 If you absolutely have no interest in the price of silver or think bonds are boring, then you won’t enjoy the day-to-day work associated with managing those asset classes.
 Although it’s important to primarily invest in the things you’re most passionate about, it’s also important to be diversified.
 But what does that mean?

-You’ve probably heard a financial planner preach about the importance of a “diversified portfolio” at some point — but they are usually just referring to your stock portfolio.
+You’ve probably heard a financial planner preach about the importance of a “diversified portfolio” at some point — but what exactly is their definition of diversification?

-Remember, true diversification means to diversify beyond paper assets, across all asset classes.
-Each asset class will react to the market differently, and each asset within each class may respond differently, as well.
-As a nation, we’ve witnessed time and time again how putting all your money in one basket may not reward you with the financial security you desire.
-So wise up, and get comfortable with each asset class to become a well-rounded investor.
+Today, successful investors like Robert Kiyosaki have investments across all five asset classes.
+Each asset class reacts to the markets differently, and each asset within each class may respond differently as well.
+Time and time again, we’ve witnessed how putting all your money in one basket may not reward you with the financial security you desire.
+So it’s wise to get comfortable with each asset class and become a well-rounded investor; in summary, diversify your portfolio!

 Taking next steps